touchlab/KaMPKit/docs/GENERAL_ARCHITECTURE.md

 #### Platform
 KaMP Kit, whether running in Android or iOS, starts with the platforms View (`MainActivity` / `ViewController`).
 These are the standard UI classes for each platform and they are launched when the app starts.
 They are responsible for all the UI, including dealing with the RecyclerView/UITableView, getting input from the user and handling the views lifecycle.
 #### ViewModel

 From the platforms views we then have the ViewModel layer which is responsible for connecting our shared data and the views.
+If you want your shared viewmodel to be an `androidx.lifecycle.ViewModel` on the Android side, you can take either a composition or inheritence approach.
+The composition approach has a `CommonViewModel` that's just an object, and then wraps it in Android or iOS classes that do the platform-specific work.
+An advantage is flexibility - the platform view models can do extra platform-specific transformations more easily, and can more easily expose platform-specific members that aren't delegated to common, but on the other hand Android has a wrapper layer that will often be a no-op.
+For this project we chose the inheritence approach, because Android can use the common viewmodel directly.
 To enable sharing of presentation logic between platforms, we define `expect abstract class ViewModel` in `commonMain`, with platform specific implementations provided in `androidMain` and `iosMain`.
 The android implementation simply extends the Jetpack ViewModel, while an equivalent is implemented for iOS.
+We don't want to manage the coroutine lifecycle on Android because the platform has its own scope handling.
+We just want to make sure our viewmodel-layer coroutines are tied to the provided viewModelScope, and Android can directly consume coroutine artifacts.
+On iOS, we need to manage that more explicitly.
+That means we have our own scope and iOS consumers need to explicitly close it when the screen ends.
 An additional class `CallbackViewModel` is also included for the iOS implementation.
 This acts as a wrapper for our ViewModel implementation to make it easier to interact with from swift.
 With these platform specific implementations we can now implement our ViewModel (`BreedViewModel`) in the common MultiPlatform code.

 #### Repository
 The `BreedRepository` is in the common MultiPlatform code, and handles the data access functionality.
 The `BreedRepository` references the Multiplatform-Settings, and two helper classes: `DogApiImpl` (which implements `DogApi`) and `DatabaseHelper`.
 The `DatabaseHelper` and `DogApiImpl` both use Multiplatform libraries to retrieve data and send it back to the `BreedRepository`.